"""Sprite3D, SpriteAnimation3D, AnimatedSprite3D -- billboarded sprites in 3D."""

 """

-texture = Property(None, hint="Texture path or image")
+texture = Property(None, hint="Texture source: file path, PNG bytes, or RGBA uint8 ndarray")

 pixel_size = Property(0.01, range=(0.001, 1.0), hint="World units per pixel")